JetBrains/guide/site/javascript/tutorials/eleventy-tsx/tsx-templates/index.md

   end: 631
 ---

+Templates in static sites are often based on JSX - an extension to JavaScript that adds HTML support to the syntax.

-You know, JSX takes a lot of grief.
+JSX takes a lot of grief.
 I get it.
 But you can't beat the tooling support.
 Using TSX as a template language for 11ty is really sweet for two reasons: great tooling support and the isolation of component-driven development.

 The first thing to understand: `esbuild` has JSX support.
 But it doesn't actually do JSX processing.
 It expects to be